 Structural Repair Grant Program

-The Structural Repair Grant Program provides state grant funds to provide 95% of the cost of allowable repair activities, including match funding for federal projects through the Dam Rehabilitation Program and the Emergency Watershed Protection (EWP) Program of the Texas NRCS.
+The Structural Repair Grant Program provides state grant funds to provide 100% of the cost of allowable dam repair and dam upgrade activities, including match funding for federal projects through the Dam Rehabilitation Program and the Emergency Watershed Protection (EWP) Program of the Texas NRCS.
 Rules for the Program are codified in the Texas Administrative Code, Chapter 529, Subchapter B.

 For information relating to competitive bidding requirements for this program, please review Local Government Code, Chapter 271, Subchapter B, Section 271.024.